bloomberg/chromium.bb/docs/adding_to_third_party.md

 * `src/tools/licenses.py scan` - This will complain about incomplete or missing data for third_party checkins.
 We use 'licenses.py credits' to generate the about:credits page in Google Chrome builds.
-* `src/tools/checklicenses/checklicenses.py` - See below for info on how to handle possible failures.

-See the ["Odds n' Ends"](adding_to_third_party.md#Odds-n_Ends) Section below if you run into any failures running these.

 If the library will never be shipped as a part of Chrome (e.g. build-time tools, testing tools), make sure to set "License File" as "NOT_SHIPPED" so that the